20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Hiker in Subway Cave Sedona during the day one of the most popular places to visit in Arizona

-The small desert town of Sedona in central Arizona is one of our personal favorite spots to visit in the US for hiking and photography.
-You are truly spoiled for choice with so many fantastic things to do in Sedona for all ages and travel styles.
+The small desert town of Sedona in central AZ is one of our personal favorite places in America for hiking and photography.
+It’s our top recommendation for your visit to Arizona because you’ll truly be spoiled for choice with so many fantastic things to do.
+What we love about Sedona is how inclusive it is for all ages and travel styles.

 15. Sunset Crater National Monument